Antetokounmpo scores 30, Bucks beat Celtics 120-107

 Malcom Brogdon had 10 points and nine rebounds and Antetokounmpo pulled down eight boards for the Bucks, who finished with a 55-36 rebounding advantage.
 Boston also sent Antetokounmpo to the foul line 17 times, and he made 13 free throws.

+With Milwaukee controlling the paint, the Celtics were forced outside and made just 10 of 34 attempts from 3-point range and were 34 for 91 overall.

+"They missed a lot of shots," Bledsoe said.
+"I'm pretty sure they got a pretty good amount up - they just missed a lot of them.
+We did a great job of scrambling tonight."

-The Celtics lost their third straight after winning eight in a row.
+The Celtics have lost three straight since winning eight in a row.

 Jaylen Brown scored 21 for Boston.
-Jayson Tatum scored 20, Gordon Hayward had 11 points and and Semi Ojeleye finished with 10 points, getting the start at center with Al Horford and Aron Baynes both out with injuries.
+Gordon Hayward had 11 points and and Semi Ojeleye finished with 10 points, getting the start at center with Al Horford and Aron Baynes both out with injuries.

-Milwaukee dominated the first half, using a 9-0 run late in the second quarter to pull ahead by as much as 26 points.
+Milwaukee dominated the first half after the slow start, using a 9-0 run late in the second quarter to pull ahead by as much as 26 points.

 Boston made a few runs in the second half but was never able to get the margin closer than 11.